-In this article, I will show you 10 simple storage ideas that will definitely help you get the very most out of your small homes.
+In this article, I will show you 12 simple storage ideas for small homes that will definitely help you get the very most out of your small space.
 There is no need for dreaming about having extra space, all we need to do is get the most out of the space we already have.

 12 Simple Storage Ideas For Small Spaces

 Yes, this is an obvious one and a lot of new beds are already designed to have pullout drawers underneath.
 However, if you have a bed that has four legs, then make sure to use that valuable space underneath.

 Many people use this space as a place to store things that they don’t use often.
 Most people don’t want to reach under their bed to search for essentials everyday, however this is a bad way of utilizing under the bed space.

 It is possible to buy ready made drawers with handles.
 These drawers are made of plastic, vinyl, fabric or wood and can be pulled out and pushed back in when needed.
 Pullout drawers are a wonderful place to store everyday essentials items and are a must if you have a 4 legged bed.

 Who would have thought that the humble bed would have so much more storage potential than just sleeping on.